annadanylevych/Pipex/README.md

 # Pipex

 Welcome to Pipex, a project from 42 School focused on understanding inter-process communication in Unix systems.
 This project involves creating a program that mimics the behavior of a shell pipeline, allowing data to be passed between commands via pipes.
-Working on Pipex introduced key concepts in process management, piping, and redirection in C.
+Working on Pipex introduced key concepts in process management, piping, and redirection in C. Also, I have done the bonus part, though I did not shorten the functions to be able to submit it in 42 School.

 ## Project Overview